jussipalanen/boobank-java-spring/README.md

 ### WSL (Windows Subsystem for Linux)
 - Install Java, Maven, and PostgreSQL on your local server (see the requirements section)
 - In PostgreSQL installation, remember the username and password, and what are you using.
-- You can create the new database and give it a name: `boobank`.
+- You can create the new database in PostgreSQL and give a name: `boobank`.
 The username and password are required in database configuration in the file `application.properties`.
+    - Attention!
+If you want, you can import the SQL dump file into the database.
+It can be found in `sqldumps` directory.
 - Fill the `spring.datasource.username` and `spring.datasource.password`.
 Check the `spring.datasource.url`, if it's a valid host.
 It can be `jdbc:postgresql://127.0.0.1:5432/boobank` or `jdbc:postgresql://localhost:5432/boobank`

 ## Usage